deckgo/deckdeckgo/docs/docs/misc/app-misc-backstory/app-misc-backstory.md

 I could have stop there but there is something really interesting with presentations: everyone has written a presentation once in her/his life and everyone is super creative too.
 Therefore, each times I spoke about “my pet project” with someone, new crazy and awesome ideas were emerging.

 From there it was really easy for me to go a bit “out of control” (like I like to say).
-I just began to develop all these features like being able to remote control any presentations using WebRTC, or being able to add easily charts, or being able to easily add Gifs, Youtube videos or even QR codes and more.
+I just began to develop all these features like being able to remote control any presentations using WebRTC, or being able to add easily charts, or being able to easily add GIFs, YouTube videos or even QR codes and more.

 Time passed “but” the project remains a frontend project for techies as, mostly, I didn’t wanted to make alone the (big) step of turning this “small” library into a full product, until fortunately, Nicolas decided to join me 🤟